 Several experts expressed an opinion that providing some kind of extension mechanism might be beneficial for this specific SEI message, and it was already agreed that potentially an extension for signalling of the NNPF mode could be foreseen.
 The complexity syntax elements currently are located at the very end of the SEI message before the NNR payload data.
 For extensibility, more information could be added after NNR data, or by defining a new NNPF mode.

-It was agreed to replace the current nnpfc_complexity_idc syntax element by a flag.
+Decision: It was agreed to replace the current nnpfc_complexity_idc syntax element by a flag.
 This resolves a. and b.

-For item c, it was agreed that the nnpfc_total_kilobyte_size is useful (memory needs), whereas the number of layers may not be too beneficial for a decoding device to decide about its ability to process.
+Decision: For item c, it was agreed that the nnpfc_total_kilobyte_size is useful (memory needs), whereas the number of layers may not be too beneficial for a decoding device to decide about its ability to process.
 It was suggested that more study might be useful to better express the complexity, e.g. regularity of an architecture might also have impact on the complexity.

 On NNPF purposes